Dr. John Barnet, Director of the Master of Arts Program

 - For a cumulative grade point average of at least 3.50, cum laude.

 For the determination of honors, only courses taken at St Vladimir’s are included in the calculation of the cumulative grade point average.

-Further, upon recommendation of the candidate’s thesis readers and approval of the Faculty Council, he or she may receive commendation for the thesis.
+Commendation for Thesis.
+Upon recommendation of the candidate’s thesis readers and approval of the Faculty Council, the student may receive commendation for thesis.

 Requirement To Satisfy Financial Obligations.
 No degree will be awarded or final transcript issued unless all financial obligations to the seminary, library, and bookstore have been satisfied.
 In the case of outstanding loans or other obligations not then due and payable, appropriate agreements must have been drawn up and all payments must be current.